 The Softstop solution was developed from Laservision’s Government endorsed Research & Development laboratories.
-Leading projection technologies were trialed in the project’s research phase.
+Leading projection technologies were trialled in the project’s research phase.
 Air, water pressures and a myriad of other issues were addressed in both day and night time scenarios.
-This testing was then followed by a week long trial onsite.
+This testing was then followed by a week-long trial onsite.

 The Research and Development phase included the following elements;